isomerpages/govtech-gobusiness/news-and-updates/news/_posts/2022-02-20-post-new-features-and-improvements.md

 **Brand name availability** The e-Adviser for Starting a Business allows users to see whether their brand name is available as a trademark, social media handles, and more.

 **Wide range of e-Advisers available** GoBusiness has an e-Adviser to guide new business owners at every step of the way.
-Users can start out by finding out the most suitable business structure for their business using the[e-Adviser for Business Structure](https://eadviser.gobusiness.gov.sg/businessstructure/?src=news){:target="\_blank"}{:rel="noopener"} before embarking on the business registration process using the [e-Adviser for Starting a Business](https://eadviser.gobusiness.gov.sg/startabusiness/?src=news){:target="\_blank"}{:rel="noopener"}<sup>*</sup>.
+Users can start out by finding out the most suitable business structure for their business using the [e-Adviser for Business Structure](https://eadviser.gobusiness.gov.sg/businessstructure/?src=news){:target="\_blank"}{:rel="noopener"} before embarking on the business registration process using the [e-Adviser for Starting a Business](https://eadviser.gobusiness.gov.sg/startabusiness/?src=news){:target="\_blank"}{:rel="noopener"}<sup>*</sup>.

 They can also use the [e-Adviser for Premise Use](https://eadviser.gobusiness.gov.sg/premisesusecheck?src=start_using_commercial_space/?src=news){:target="\_blank"}{:rel="noopener"} to check if their premises are currently approved for the intended use, or even find out which licences to apply for with this directory of [e-Advisers for Licences](/licences/find-licence-by-sector/?src=news){:target="\_blank"}{:rel="noopener"}.

 ###### <sup>*</sup>This currently applies only to sole proprietorships and partnerships.

-**Full integration with the GoBusiness Dashboard**After using the e-Adviser for Starting a Business, users can stay updated on the status of their business registration<sup>*</sup> and follow up on the next steps via the GoBusiness dashboard.
+**Full integration with the GoBusiness Dashboard** After using the e-Adviser for Starting a Business, users can stay updated on the status of their business registration<sup>*</sup> and follow up on the next steps via the GoBusiness dashboard.

 ###### <sup>*</sup>This currently applies only to sole proprietorships and partnerships.